cvn-intern/Highlight-team2-project/Instruction.md

 - Development

 Requirement:
-File .production.env in backend folder
+File .production.env in backend folder <br />
-Run redis in port 6379 or any port (Note: config port to env file) Run pgadmin and config port 5432 or any port (Note: config port to env file).
+Run redis in port 6379 or any port (Note: config port to env file) <br />
+Run pgadmin and config port 5432 or any port (Note: config port to env file).  <br />
-Create database and copy the name of database to paste to env file.
+Create database and copy the name of database to paste to env file. <br />
 ```sh
 cd backend
 npm install